Advantour

 Agricultural grounds occupy about 44 % of all lands.
 The basic crops are melons and watermelons, potatoes, wheat, grapes, fruits, essential oil plants, tobacco, and sugar beet.
 Livestock sector specializes on dairy-meat cattle breeding, and sheep – breeding in the mountains.

-Armenia is divided into 5 economic regions which differ in natural and economic-geographical conditions and industrial specialization.
+Economy of Armenia is based on 5 regions which differ in natural and economic-geographical conditions and industrial specializations.

 Ararat (electric power, mechanical engineering, chemical industries, manufacture of building materials, and agriculture), Shirak (textile industry, mechanical engineering; livestock), Pridebed (copper, chemical industry; agriculture, mechanical engineering), Sevan-Agstevi (electric power, livestock, grains and tobacco), Syuniq (mining industry, agriculture, hydroelectric power industry and mechanical engineering).